wfercanas/books-ydkjs/2_scope_closures/ch04/1_bundles/2_rollup/instructions.md

 ## Scope

-This exercise is about bundling a small project using webpack v5.
-This project doesn't tries to use the leanest to zero configuration of webpack so you can just check the process of bundling at its simplest form.
+This exercise is about bundling a small project using **rollup**.
+This project doesn't tries to use the simplest configuration so you can just check the process of bundling at its easier to grasp form.

 ## Instructions